paytm/Paytm_Payments_Android_Sample_Apps/README.md

 # Paytm_Android_App_Kit

-# We are updating our SDK, will get back with Updated SDK soon.
+# We are updating our SDK, will get back with updated SDK soon.